artisan-roaster-scope/artisan/_docs/03-setup.md

 ### Configure for supported devices

+Port settings are found under Config>Port IF they are needed.

 Here is a quick discussion of connecting a Phidget.
-Each divice will differ.
-Connecting a Phidget is easy.
+Each device will differ.
+Connecting a Phidget is easy and you don't have to use the Port menu.

 For a Phidget 1048, the connections were made as follows:
 ![Phidget Connections](/assets/images/gsg/phidget wiring.jpg) As thermocouples differ your wiring colors may vary.
 And different devices will connect differently.